Orthoptic Training in the USA

 The Student Buddy Program

-Discovering the intricacies of orthoptic training can be confusing but you are not alone.
-The student members of the AACO have happily volunteered to answer any questions and encourage you through the process
+Discovering the intricacies of orthoptic training can be confusing, but you are not alone.
+The student members of the AACO are happy to answer any questions and encourage you through the process.
+Please contact us at info@orthoptics.org and we will happily connect you.

 • Avenues for